listaayoo/ingredient-detector-recipe-generator/README.md

 - The app is optimized to load the detection model on-demand and the GPT-2 model on user request.
 - For production or sharing with others, host the model files externally (S3, Google Drive, or release assets) and update the app to download them at startup or on demand.
 - For high-quality recipe generation, consider using a stronger instruction-tuned LLM or a hosted inference API (OpenAI, Hugging Face Inference).

-## License
-Add a license file if you want to make this repo public with a license.